 Kentucky may be an excellent place to begin your health care career.
-From 2012 through 2022, O*Net predicts a 30% increase in medical management jobs.
+From 2018 through 2028 medical management jobs in the state are forecast to increase by 16 percent.
 Salaries in this state tend to be in line with the national average.
-O*Net indicates that the average salary for a Kentucky medical manager is $79,800 per year.
+The average salary for a Kentucky medical manager is $94,600 per year.

 A career in health care administration could help you bring together your passion for health care and your mind for business.
 Learn more about opportunities in this field today by contacting health care administration programs in Kentucky!